How Does a Business Loan Affect Personal Credit?

 Does a business line of credit affect personal credit?

-A line of credit is revolving – borrow, repay, borrow again.
+If you are exploring a line of credit, it is revolving – borrow, repay, borrow again.
 Without a personal guarantee and without lender reporting to consumer bureaus, your personal credit usually isn’t affected.
 If either condition applies, it can show up.

 Ask your lender directly how they handle reporting before you open the line.
 The answer varies, and it matters.